Stem cell research has long been touted as a likely route to the first ever hair loss

 Hair loss treatments discovered 'by accident'

-Minoxidil, which is a unisex treatment, cleared for use on both male and female pattern hair loss, is a vasodilator which was originally used to treat high blood pressure and taken as an oral tablet.
+, is a vasodilator which was originally used to treat high blood pressure and taken as an oral tablet.
 After patients started growing unwanted hair, its potential as a hair growth stimulant was explored and topical formulations were developed to treat genetic hair loss in both men and women.
-Although it has only been tested and cleared by the UK and US medical regulators in relation to androgenetic alopecia, Belgravia has found that suitable applications of high strength minoxidil can also be beneficial to other hair loss conditions, including scalp-only alopecia areata, as part of a personalised treatment plan.

 Whilst this new discovery from the Indiana University School of Medicine has clear benefits for the hair loss industry, with regards future clinical trials, it will also be useful to many other areas of medicine, including cancer research.